monokee/Sekoia/README.md

 }));
 ```
-Obviously this composite is a bit contrived and far from a complete building block required in a real application so be sure to read through the official docs to explore more advanced concepts like built-in CSS-in-JS, Synthetic Events, Lifecycle hooks and more.
+Obviously this composite is contrived and far from a complete building block required in any real application so be sure to check out the examples and read through the official docs to explore more advanced concepts like built-in CSS-in-JS, Synthetic Events, Lifecycle hooks and more.